 The control algorithms for this must incorporate very efficient descriptions of the physics in order to effect a timely response.
 If you are a modeller sitting at a terminal, integrated modelling is everything you can fit into a calculation that produces results in a reasonable amount of clock time.
 The patience of modellers varies from the time between cups of coffee to a night to sleep on it.

 All of these conditions describe aspects of integrated modelling that are relevant to present experimental devices.
 The ITER integrated modelling program is being designed to accommodate these as well as new challenges: simulating the physics of a largely self-driven system with new behaviour expected to result from energetic fusion products, incorporating the safety and operational constraints of a nuclear environment, and assembling a cohesive team from the diverse ITER Members.

 A bit like climate modelling

-The development of the ITER Integrated Modelling Program will rely heavily on the relevant expertise within the Members' fusion programmes, building to the greatest extent possible on existing co-ordination structures within the Members' programs.
+The development of the ITER integrated modelling program will rely heavily on the relevant expertise within the Members' fusion programs, building to the greatest extent possible on existing coordination structures within the Member programs.
 It will include adaptation of existing physics codes, physics code development, development of a modelling infrastructure, benchmarking and validation activities.
 The infrastructure is being designed to accommodate the expected evolution of the physics and interaction with auxiliary and control systems over the expected 30-year life of the project and serve as a solid basis for the design of DEMO. return to Newsline #54